Karumi/Hagu/README.md

 ### Add configuration file

-Use `gradle.properties` file to add the key-value configuration you want like this:
+Hagu by default uses `gradle.properties` file to add the key-value configuration you want like this:

 ```groovy
 api_key = "some_api_key"